metrico/qryn-docs/docs/motivations.md

 ?> It's pronounced /ˈkwɪr..ɪŋ/ or _querying_

-Started in 2018 as a _proof-of-concept_ artwork to display the vast capabilities of Clickhouse, it evolved through Covid times 2020-2022 into an fully featured stack for real-life workloads, leveraging the _lightness_ of NodeJS for its API and the _raw power_ of Clickhouse to perform heavy-duty tasks.
+Started in 2018 as a _proof-of-concept_ to demonstrate the vast capabilities of Clickhouse, it evolved through covid times 2020-2022 into an solid, fully featured polyglot stack for real-life workloads, leveraging the _lightness_ of NodeJS for its API and the _raw power_ of Clickhouse to perform heavy-duty tasks.

 - 📦 A _high-performance_ version of qryn developed in go is separately available for [integrator licensing](mailto:info@qxip.net).

 #### Contributors

-qryn is made possible by its community of contributors and users - we love you all 🫀
+qryn is made possible by its community of contributors and users - we love you all 🖤

 <a href="https://github.com/lmangani/qryn/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=metrico/qryn" />